-If cooking your own dinner sounds like too much hard work, you can just go on an eating spree around town instead.
-In the port and the fish souq you can pick up freshly caught fish and seafood and have it cooked for you, washed down with a fresh orange juice.
+If cooking your own dinner sounds like too much hard work, you can just go on an eating spree around the city instead.
+In the port and fish souq you can pick up freshly caught fish and seafood and have it cooked for you, washed down with fresh orange juice.

 Catch a stunning Essaouira sunset